pughlab/MEDIPIPE/README.md

 5) Run on HPCs

 	You can also submit this pipeline to clusters with the template ./workflow/sbatch_Snakefile_template.sh.
-This template is for submitting a job with SLURM, however, it could be modified according to different resource management systems.
+This template is for SLURM, however, it could be modified to different resource management systems.
 More details about cluster configuration can be found at [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).

 	```bash
 	## Test run by SLURM submission